 The basic design for our van was the classic VW side conversion – that is, furniture units down the offside of the van with a sofa that converts to a bed on the nearside and a demountable foldaway table.

 After 25,000 miles (the van is our ‘car’, as well) and 18 months, everything is still working well and in one piece.
-The Vohringer board still looks smart and wipes clean easily, and the push-button catches work well and look good too.
+The Vohringer lightweight ply still looks smart and wipes clean easily, and the push-button catches work well and look good too.
 Storage wise, there is plenty of space, although the large rear cupboard is hard to use effectively.
 It has a shelf in it (at the same height as the counter top) but no other subdivision of space.
-This means that stuff at the back is hard to reach from inside the van, although we have improved this with a hanging canvas storage unit that we use for underwear, etc (we tend to go away for weeks at a time, so clothes storage is important as often encounter a wide variety of weather conditions and cannot wash clothes too regularly).
+This means that stuff at the back is hard to reach from inside the van, although we have improved this by buying eight small plastic storage boxes which stack on the shelf neatly, enabling us to fill the space completely without it becoming a complete mess (we tend to go away for weeks at a time, so clothes storage is important as often encounter a wide variety of weather conditions and cannot wash clothes too regularly).

 The other change we would make is for the rear cupboard not to go right up to the roof of the van – instead, for it to be closed off a few inches below the roof, so the top of the cupboard would function as a large shelf, with a barrier around the edge.
 This would mean that small items, such as books, could be kept there when we’re away.
 This was actually suggested to us by Scott but we chose to have the cupboard built right up to the roof instead!
 Our mistake, but not a big deal.